-- (a) The MCAR-145.A.30(j)(1) and (2) personnel having privileges before the entry into force of the relevant requirements of MCAR-66 may continue to exercise them their privileges without the need to comply with points paragraph I(c) to I(f). - (b) However after that date any certifying staff willing to extend the scope of their authorisation to include additional privileges shall comply with point paragraph 1-above. - (c) Notwithstanding subparagraph 2(b) above, in the case of additional type training, compliance with paragraph I(c) and I(d) is not required.
+- (b) However after that date any certifying staff willing to extend the scope of their authorisation to include additional privileges shall comply with point 1. - (c) Notwithstanding subparagraph 2(b) above, in the case of additional type training, compliance with paragraph 1(c) and 1(d) is not required.